typelevel/squants/README.md

 ```

 NOTE - Because a quantity can not be multiplied by a like quantity and return a like quantity, the `Numeric.times`
-operation of numeric is implemented to through an UnsupportedOperationException for all types except `Dimensionless`.
+operation of numeric is implemented to throw an UnsupportedOperationException for all types except `Dimensionless`.

 The MoneyNumeric implementation is a bit different than the implementations for other quantity types
 in a few important ways.